thunderrabbit/robnugen-journal-entries/2023/02/03dear-jess-x-goh.md

 blessings
 - Rob

+##### 18:28 3 February 2023 JST

+    Wow you have a great memory of Bondi Beach!
+Lol, yes I absolutely love living there!
+It's summer here and super hot!

+    I definitely would love to go to Tokyo in June to run my trauma recovery workshops there, need to see the demand for it is there if I connect with the right people for it.

+    I love what you do, it's so great to encourage people to ground themselves esp in a super busy city like Tokyo!
+It's been more than 2 decades since I've been.

+    What are your thoughts on this meet up collaboration and my work?

 ##### 22:00 Thursday 23 February 2023 JST

 Jess and I have met via Zoom 3 or 4 times now; I'm really enjoying